Protests Continue Over Migrant Detentions, Despite Policy Change

 Trump has demanded better border security and a merit-based system of immigration.
 Protesters say he wants to bar immigrants from the developing world, who already face a hard path to entry and huge backlog of cases.

 “We have a broken immigration system,” said Angelica Salas of the Coalition for Humane Immigrant Rights.
-“This is not news to anybody,” she added.
+"This is not news to anybody."

 The immigration issue is divisive, but Andrew Pappas of Cincinnati, Ohio, told the Associated Press that he believes Trump’s goal “was not to tear families apart” but “to make Congress act on immigration reform.”